TheAppWizard/PlaystationIconsSwiftUI/README.md

 # PlaystationIconsSwiftUI
-This project can be used for implementation of "Play Station Icons Animation" with help of SwiftUI
+This project can be used for implementation of "PlayStation Icons Animation" with help of SwiftUI